sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ### The market clearing problem from the perspective of the market operator

 Let's start with a simple market clearing problem.
 The market-clearing problem is relevant to a pool-like market.
 We start by formulating the market clearing problem  from the perspective of the market operator, which aims at maximizing social welfare.
 The optimisation problem is considered under given price-quantity pairs of supply and demand agents, $(P_i^s, Q_i^s), (P_j^d, Q_j^d)$.
-The optimisation problem is formulated as :
+This is exactly the same problem that we formulated with "bids" and "offers" in {numref}`content:milp:power-markets`, just with different notation.
+This optimisation problem can be formulated as :

 ```{math}
 :label: market_clearing